thatspiyush08/SolanaSwiftPay/README.md

 ## Getting Started

-To get started with Solana Shift Pay, follow these steps:
+To get started with Solana Swift Pay, follow these steps:

 1. **Install Dependencies:** Ensure that you have Node.js and npm installed on your system.

-2. **Clone the Repository:** Clone the Solana Shift Pay repository from GitHub:<br/> git clone https://github.com/thatspiyush08/SolanaSwiftPay.git
+2. **Clone the Repository:** Clone the Solana Swift Pay repository from GitHub:<br/> git clone https://github.com/thatspiyush08/SolanaSwiftPay.git

 3. **Install Packages:** Navigate to the project directory and install the necessary dependencies: